pandas-dev/pandas/doc/source/api.rst

 String handling
 ~~~~~~~~~~~~~~~
 ``Series.str`` can be used to access the values of the series as
 strings and apply several methods to it.
-These can be acccessed like
+These can be accessed like
 ``Series.str.<function/property>``.

 .. autosummary::